-- Hunting of antlerless deer during the firearms season and muzzleloading season is restricted to those hunters who possess a valid any-deer permit, bonus antlerless deer permit, or superpack antlerless deer permit.
+- Hunting of antlerless deer during the firearms season and muzzleloader season is restricted to those hunters who possess a valid any-deer permit, bonus antlerless deer permit, or superpack antlerless deer permit.

 - Antlerless deer may be taken by hunters during the expanded (September – December) and regular (October) archery seasons.
 Archers may not take antlerless deer in WMDs where anydeer permits are not issued.
 Any-deer permits are acquired by lottery only and applications are available mid-June.

 - In several WMDs, there may be more anydeer permits available than applicants.
 Unclaimed bonus antlerless deer permits will be allocated in a chance drawing until all permits in that district have been issued.

 - Maine’s antlerless deer (firearms) hunt is a “permit only” hunt.
 Information on this hunt is contained in a separate publication.
-See Any-Deer Permits or contact the Department at (207) 287-8000 for more information or visit our website at mefishwildlife.com
+See Any-Deer Permits or contact the Department at (207) 287-8000 for more information.

 MDIF&W biologists annually collect weather related data (i.e., temperature, snow depth, and deer sinking depth) from 27 representative sites across Maine to calculate a weather severity index (WSI).
 This index has been used since 1973 at the statewide and WMD levels to estimate an all-inclusive annual over-winter mortality rate (WMR) of white-tailed deer, which accounts for predation, malnutrition, physical limitations of deer, etc. Since the correlation between WSI (Winter Severity Index) and WMR (Winter Mortality Rate) was identified, the metric has become one of the cornerstones of Maine’s deer management system.
 Because the metric is derived from an ecological relationship, which may change over time, our high wildlife management standards require that we continue to monitor its efficacy.